Using XLR Cables (Microphone Cables)

 XLR Cable Uses

-While XLR cables are most commonly used as microphone cables, you can also use them in a wide variety of other sound applications.
+While XLR cords are most commonly used as microphone cables, you can also use them in a wide variety of other sound applications.
 XLR microphone cables can connect a microphone to a mixer's mic input, or mic preamp input.
 These cables can also pass a line-level signal between two balanced devices.
 This means they can also connect a mixer's main out to a powered speaker's line in or to a powered amplifier's line in.
 XLR-compatible adapters can make joining male to female and male to male connectors easier to complete.

 To achieve a balanced signal, every device connected by the cables must also be balanced.
 For audio applications where it's less important to have a balanced line, you can join an RCA-compatible device, such as a DVD player, to your XLR compatible component, with RCA to XLR cables.
 Some wireless UHF microphones, condenser mics, and recording headphones use a smaller version of the 3-pin XLR cable.
 If you need to join this type of equipment to an RCA compatible component, you can connect them with mini to RCA cables.